billygphillips/cefr-graded-reader/README.md

 ## Acknowledgements

 Built by Billy Phillips as a portfolio project during the NLP course of a Master of Computer Science (AI specialisation) at Monash University.
-The project was developed with assistance from Claude (Anthropic), with additional research analysis from Perplexity AI and GPT-4.
+The project was developed with assistance from Claude (Anthropic).

 ## License